iNoles/SwiftTasks/README.md

 - SwiftData

 ## Contributing
 Contributions are welcome!
-Please fork the repository, create a new branch, and submit a pull request for any improvements or bug fixes.
+Please fork the repository, create a new branch, and submit a pull request for improvements or bug fixes.